The Best (t.A.T.u. album): Critical reception

 The Best received generally positive reviews from music critics.
-Stephen Thomas Erlwine from AllMusic gave it four out of five stars.
+Stephen Thomas Erlewine from AllMusic gave it four out of five stars.
 He concluding saying "since a little t.A.T.u. can go a long way, it's best to get all the big hits in one place; the rest of the record might still be filler even on a hits disc, but at least it has all the big songs, which The Best certainly does, and that should satisfy any listener who considers the Russian duo a guilty pleasure."
 However, he did say that the album was too early for a release.

+Singles

+"Loves Me Not" is the only single released from The Best, issued in September 2006.
+Although the track originally appeared on the album Dangerous and Moving, it is considered the first and only official single from the compilation The Best.
+A limited number of copies were printed and distributed in Europe.
+An alternate version of the song is featured on the Russian album Lyudi Invalidy.